flowingis/Idephix/docs/migrating_idx_file.rst

 right now, just be sure to create an instance of `\Idephix\Config` to construct your Idephix instance instead of the array you're using right now.

-Implementing this should be easy enough as the `\Idephix\Config` object can be created from an arraym, see :ref:`idx_config` for more information.
+Implementing this should be easy enough as the `\Idephix\Config` object can be created from an array, see :ref:`idx_config` for more information.

 If you're brave enough and want to jump on the innovation wagon right now read :ref:`writing_tasks` on how to update